 Age discrimination is likely the main reason that unemployment is so high among baby boomers.
 It is suggested that potential employers feel older workers lack the technical and digital expertise of their younger counterparts.
 In addition, employers’ assessments of older workers include higher costs of keeping that employee with less productivity.

 Many baby boomers, with and without employment, believe that they have been discriminated against because of their age.
 In an AP-NORC survey, baby boomers revealed that some of them have been excluded from a promotion or further training.
 When they do succeed in obtaining an interview, and the potential employer notices how old they are, the game changes.
 Some of these baby boomers feel that when a potential employer asks them about their personal life they are not really interested in finding out about them but are looking to find out how old they are.
 Employers are not supposed to ask about your birth date.
 Instead, they ask questions such as when you graduated from high school to try to find out the information they seek.

 Age Discrimination Lawyers in Philadelphia at Sidney L. Gold & Associates Stand Up for Fair Treatment of Employees

 If you believe you have been discriminated against because of your age, call the Philadelphia employment law attorneys at the law offices of Sidney L. Gold & Associates at 215-569-1999 or contact us online.
-We represent clients in employment discrimination cases in Pennsylvania, New Jersey, Delaware and New York.
+We represent clients in employment discrimination cases in Pennsylvania and New Jersey.